-When the Transition period ends on 31 December 2020 then UK & EU businesses will have to apply customs, excise and VAT procedures to goods traded between the UK & EU in the same way that already applies for goods exported to outside the EU.
+When the transition period ends on 31 December 2020 then UK and EU businesses will have to apply customs, excise and VAT procedures to goods traded between the UK and EU in the same way that already applies for goods exported to outside the EU.

-This step-by-step guide is intended to help businesses understand the key actions they will need to carry out in order to continue trading between the UK & EU from 1 January 2021.
+This step-by-step guide is intended to help businesses understand the key actions they will need to carry out in order to continue trading between the UK and EU after Brexit 1 January 2021.